UserGems & Sales Engagement Configuration with Gem-E Messaging

 Once your Cadence is configured with the necessary steps, click the Activate button in the top right to make the Cadence eligible for Automated Actions in Step 5 below.

-4. Assign Permissions to Admins/Users Setting up Automated Actions
+4. Assign Permissions to Admins/Users for Automated Actions

-An extra Sales Engagement permission is required for the Salesforce Admin/User who will be building out the automated actions referenced in Step 5 to auto-enroll Leads and/or Contacts into Gem-E Cadences.
-NOTE: This permission is ONLY needed for people who need access to build/update automated actions.
+An extra Sales Engagement permission is required for the Salesforce Admin/User who will be building out the automated actions referenced in Step 5 to auto-enroll Leads and/or Contacts into Gem-E Cadences, as well as the end users who will be sending cadence emails (i.e. if you want Leads/Contacts to be added to a cadence automatically on a Sales Rep's behalf, that Sales Rep needs the below permissions assigned as well).

 5.Create an Automated Action to automatically enroll Gem-E records